PR

 Did Phalaenopsis orchids perform CAM photosynthesis?

-The genus Phalaenopsis is known as a group that performs photosynthesis using the sedum-type organic acid metabolism (CAM) (Yoshimura, 2021).
+The genus Phalaenopsis is known as a group that performs sedum-type organic acid metabolism ( CAM ) photosynthesis (Yoshimura, 2021).

-CAM photosynthesis is a type of photosynthesis that involves a special chemical reaction, and generally involves the use of carbon dioxide (CO2) at night.2By absorbing and storing water within their bodies, they can suppress transpiration during the day.
-This is considered a physiological adaptation that allows them to secure water in high-temperature, semi-arid environments where terrestrial succulents are exposed to harsh moisture conditions, and it is advantageous for them to grow in places where it is difficult to directly absorb water from the soil or in soils with high salinity.
+CAM photosynthesis is a type of photosynthesis that involves a special chemical reaction.
+Generally , it absorbs carbon dioxide ( CO2 ) at night and stores it in the plant, which helps to reduce transpiration during the day.
+This is considered a physiological adaptation that allows terrestrial succulents to secure water in high-temperature, semi-arid environments where they are exposed to harsh moisture conditions.
+It is advantageous for plants to grow in places where it is difficult to absorb water directly from the soil or in soils with high salinity.

 In addition, traits such as fleshy tissue, a thick cuticle, and low stomatal density are often present to enhance water storage capacity.